lhohan/tech-radar/README.md

 - `ring`: must correspond with the lowercase name in the HTML template
 - `quadrant`: must correspond with the lowercase name in the HTML template
 - `moved`: valid values: `up`, `down`, `none`

+## A new release

+Until automated the manual steps how to release (mostly for my own reference):

+- Update the version where needed
+- Commit an push
+- Publish locally
+- Use Coursier to build the executable, e.g. `cs bootstrap io.github.lhohan::tech-radar-from-csv:0.1.1 --standalone -o techradar -f`
+- Upload the release for the version